 The vast majority of Americans are eating a diet weighted heavily in omega 6 fat.
 Omega 6 fat is a healthy essential fat but the average individual is eating too much of this healthy fat.
 When we eat the typical Western diet with an excess of processed foods, junk foods, cooking oils or meats raised conventionally, a compound called Arachidonic Acid is created and stored within the fat cell, bloating it and creating fat cell inflammation that promotes belly fat – the most inflammatory fat.
 By adding more omega 3 fat to the diet, this essential fat helps to reverse the inflammation within the fat cell and triggers master weight loss hormones such as adiponectin and leptin that tells the brain you’ve had enough to eat – a reduced appetite.
 Additionally, simply changing your cooking oil, for example, can help shed belly fat.
 Swap out cooking oils high in omega 6 fats such as: canola oil, vegetable oil, corn oil or soy oil for healthy oils such as coconut oil, red palm fruit oil or macadamia nut oil.

 Every day stress, even if they are small minor annoyances, can add up in terms of added pounds on our body.
+If you are on a specific type of diet and you find yourself not sticking to the meal plan 100% on a given day, it can also cause unwanted anxiety and stress.
+If this is the case, perhaps apply the CICO diet rule and get your body moving a bit more during the day to burn off what you indulged in.
+If you are on a specific type of diet and you find yourself not sticking to the meal plan 100% on a given day, it can also cause unwanted anxiety and stress.
 When we are stressed chronically, the stress hormone Cortisol is triggered chronically as well and this means belly fat.
 When stressed, cortisol actually redistributes fat from other areas of the body to the belly, creating the well-known ‘muffin top’ or ‘beer belly’ There is also a decrease in muscle mass that, in time, slows metabolism.

 One of the first reactions many have when stressed is reaching for comfort foods to feel better.
 This does distract and triggers ‘feel-good’ chemicals that have a soothing effect, but in the long-run, these comfort foods and /or junky processed foods such as cookies, cakes, chips, ice cream, soda, candy, crackers, white bread and whole wheat bread with added sugar, fast food and more trigger cortisol as well as fat cell inflammation and the resulting belly fat – in particular, the deep visceral fat.